 TPIT numbers will be submitted by the TSPs and will become the “MOD Project ID”.
 When editing an accepted project, click the “Edit” button from the project list to put project into “Preliminary” state, then “View” the project from project list and use the “Replace” button to upload edited project.
 This will preserve the MOD Project ID for TPIT.

-TSPs are responsible for updating TPIT project and phase information in MOD during each tri-annual case build/update
+TSPs are responsible for updating TPIT project and phase information in MOD during each tri-annual case build/update for all the applicable fields as shown below.